 - 1. Drain the pump as per operating instructions. (⇒ Section 7.3, Page 62) - 2.
 Flush and clean the pump, particularly if it has been used for handling noxious, explosive, hot or other hazardous fluids. - 3.
-If the pump has handled fluids whose residues could lead to corrosion damage in the presence of atmospheric humidity or could ignite upon contact with oxygen also neutralise the pump and blow through with anhydrous inert gas to ensure drying. - 4.
+If the pump has handled fluids whose residues could lead to corrosion damage in the presence of atmospheric humidity or could ignite upon contact with oxygen, the pump must also be neutralised, and anhydrous inert gas must be blown through the pump to ensure drying. - 4.
 Always complete and enclose a certificate of decontamination when returning the pump.

-Indicate any safety measures and decontamination measures taken. (⇔ Section 11, Page 109)
+Indicate any safety measures and decontamination measures taken. (⇔ Section 11, Page 110)